MikeSmithLabTeam/particletracker/docs/source/rstfiles/installation.rst

 case you are coming to this new to python or new to programming we provide the steps in a lot of detail.
 If you are comfortable in python skip through!

+- Make sure you have git installed (https://git-scm.com/downloads)
 - Download and install miniconda (https://docs.conda.io/en/latest/miniconda.html)
 - Open a conda terminal: